NamPhuThuy/Unity-Multiplayer-Sample/README.md

 - Step 1: Download packages: **Netcode for GameObjects**, **Multiplayer Tools**
 - Step 2: Download some more packages: **Cinemachine**, **Input System**

+- NetworkTransform component is server authoritative: only changes made on the server will be replicated to the clients
+## 5: Player movement with ServerRPC
+- Remote Procedure Call (RPC) is a powerful technique for constructing distributed, client-server based applications.
+It is based on extending the conventional local procedure calling so that the called procedure need not exist in the same address space as the calling procedure.
+The two processes may be on the same system, or they may be on different systems with a network connecting them.

+### 5.1 Client Prediction

 # References

 <a href = "https://www.youtube.com/playlist?list=PLxmtWA2eKdQSf2EXE-tv0lmqmmdDzs0fV">Unity Multiplayer tutorial</a> - Carl Boisvert Dev